 The course starts with an introduction to artificial intelligence and an explanation of algorithms that allow agents to search for optimal solutions in complicated environments.
-Also, algorithms and problems related to artificial intelligence and games, neural networks basics, but also the emerging field of computer vision are introduced and discussed.
+Also, algorithms and problems related to artificial intelligence and games, neural networks basics, but also the emerging field of computer vision and natural language processing are introduced and discussed.
 Towards the end of the course, a lecture regarding artificial intelligence and related ethics takes place, allowing students to see how computational techniques relate to handling biases and misconceptions.

-The main part of the course explores the metaphor of an intelligent agent by introducing a number of state-of-the-art concepts, algorithms, and methods which enable computers (i.e., software and robots) to solve problems in a way which deserves to be called intelligent.
-Covered topics are explored and applied in exercises and tasks (mainly in-class, but also as homework).
+The main part of the course explores a number of state-of-the-art algorithms which enable computers (i.e., software and robots) to solve problems in a way which deserves to be called intelligent.
+Covered topics are explored and applied in exercises (mainly in-class, but also as homework).

-- To convey the ideas that have emerged over the past fifty years of Artificial Intelligence research, and about two millenia of related work. - To discuss the possibility of machines that think. - To show how algorithms can be used to enable systems to think or act intelligently and to discuss state-of-the-art advances in the Artificial Intelligence community.
+- To convey the ideas that have emerged over the past fifty years of Artificial Intelligence research, and about two millenia of related work. - To show how algorithms can be used to enable systems to think or act intelligently and to discuss state-of-the-art advances in the Artificial Intelligence community. - Computer programming skills are neither required nor taught in this course, yet students will learn to think algorithmically, i.e. in terms of states and routines in order to extract information from data.